SciCrunch/NIF-Ontology/docs/processes.md

 https://github.com/SciCrunch/NIF-Ontology/issues/60.

 ### versionInfo
-For the time being bump the least significant digit on nif.ttl whenever we do a release so that there is something that tracks the changes.
-TODO!
-The process for determining when to bump versions will be found here.
-We may get rid of versionInfo completely and just go with the epoch time if we can get versionIRI working.
+Only bump the versionInfo string on nif.ttl for major releases (e.g. one where nif.ttl is pushed to bioportal).
+Our versionIRI implementation on top of the unix epoch provides the logical end of granular versioning so we will use that for all practical versioning needs.
+It seems unlikely that we will bump to a 4.0 release any time in the near future so simply increase the count on the version by one for each release.

 ### versionIRI
-TODO!
-It seems the only way to do this in a sane way is to use the github api to query for commits by epoch which can't be done by nginx alone.
+Run `ontutils version-iri ttl/nif.ttl` from the root of the ontology git directory.
+Then run `ontutils iri-commit NIF-Ontology -l ${git-base}` and copy and paste the git commit command and execute it.
+This can now be run on any branch and will resolve correctly when merged to master.

+TODO: Should we add a process for adding a versionIRI to individual files whenever there is a substantial non-cosmetic change?
+It is already possible to use the epoch based versionIRIs to refer to files even if we do not include the versionIRI in the file explicitly.

 ### Merge to master
-If the changes are minor don't bother with a pull reqest, just run `git checkout master && git merge staging` and then push.
+If the changes are minor don't bother with a pull request, run `git checkout master && git merge staging` and then push.
-If there are more major changes, such as changes to modelling of a domain or deprecation of ontolog files, submit a pull request, even if you are the only person who will participate in it.
+If there are more major changes, such as changes to modelling of a domain or deprecation of ontology files, submit a pull request, even if you are the only person who will participate in it.
 This can provide a nice summary for someone who needs to review the history of changes but shouldn't have to dig through the full commit log.